 However, if you are skeptical or not interested in spiritual books that need lots of contemplation – this whole posts need contemplation as I see it -, then let me tell you about a book that has exercises and makes it easier to practice.
 Debbie Ford’s The Dark Side of the Light Chasers explores the self in a simple but systematic way.
 It even helps you find those aspects of yourselves that you have tried to hush in yourself and censor outside.
 There are exercises to facilitate the process.

-If you are against all these kinds of books and still like to read on the subject, I suggest Morgan Paul’s Managing Yourself: Coach Yourself to Optimum Emotional Intelligence, and NLP by Javid Samoudi.
+If you are not fond of these kinds of books and still like to read on the subject, I suggest Morgan Paul’s Managing Yourself: Coach Yourself to Optimum Emotional Intelligence, and NLP by Javid Samoudi.
 If you are looking for more challenging psychology books, by all means refer to A primer on Jungian Psychology by Vernon Nordby and my personal favorite author, Carl Jung’s Undiscovered Self.
+You may also dive into Jonathan Marshal’s Understanding Motivation and Emotion.
 I think that is enough for now, of a couple of months if you decide to read them.
 If you don’t, no worries, I am going to post about them in the website.
 Everything I know comes from the books and articles.
 Of course, lots of inspiring people have also helped me through my self-awareness process.
 Now I am trying to help others to the best of my abilities.